odkr/sucgi/docs/build.md

 ### Raising the number of groups suCGI can handle

-If the number of groups that a user is a member of exceeds the suCGI limit MAX_NGROUPS (see above), then CGI scripts of that user will only be run with the permissions of an arbitrary subset of those groups.
+If the number of groups that a user is a member of exceeds the value of the macro MAX_NGROUPS (see above), then CGI scripts of that user will only be run with the permissions of an arbitrary subset of those groups.

-The default limit can be overriden by either setting a higher limit in **config.h** or by using *configure*'s **-D** flag:
+The default limit can be changed by either setting a higher limit in **config.h** or by using *configure*'s **-D** flag:

     $ ./configure -DMAX_NGROUPS=65536